yashgupta17402/Asic-Design-Flow/README.md

 ## Assignment 1

-## GCC Compilation Of a simple C Program
+## GCC Compilation: C Program
 ### Step 1
 * In the Linux Environment, create a new C Program file using any editor.
-Here the leafpad editor is used.
   1. **Code Snippet:**
     ```c
     #include <stdio.h>